-- 1.4 No student shall be allowed to supplement design Studio Project. - 1.5 Student who fails design studio subject shall be discontinued. - 1.6 All carried forward courses shall be attempted in the subsequent year within the registration period for Student's costs.
+1.5 Student who fails design studio subject shall be discontinued.

+1.6 All carried forward courses shall be attempted in the subsequent year within the registration period for Student's costs.
 A student who fails to attempt the carried forward courses within the registration period shall be considered to have absconded and therefore discontinued from studies.